apexskier/nova-typescript/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

-Any hard crashes of the editor should [also be filed with Panic](https://nova.app/help/?ext=TypeScript%20(apexskier.typescript)%20(reported%20fromhttps%3A%2F%2Fgithub.com%2Fapexskier%2Fnova-typescript%2Fissues%2Fnew)).
+Any hard crashes of the editor should also be filed with Panic (Help > Report a Problem or Feature Request...).
 Feel free to cross-file them here as well.

 **To reproduce**